-Typeform is a Barcelona-based online software company that specializes in online form building and online surveys.
-This is the re-engagement email they send customers who have stopped using their product.
+Typeform is an online software company based in Barcelona specializing in online form building and surveys.
+Typeform’s re-engagement email is 1 they send customers who have stopped using their product.

-People need a reason to actually stay (and this email gives them one).
+People need a reason to stay (this email gives them one).